decaf-ts/for-fabric/workdocs/tutorials/For Developers.md

 #### Debuging Flow

+To be able to debug the contracts there are a few changes we need to make.
+First on the start command needs to change to `  "start": "node --inspect=0.0.0.0:9229 path/to/entry/file"   ` the the code should be adapted so it can be called via node.
+An example of the entry file can be found in /tests/assets/serialized-contract-debug/index.js.

+After this adjustmets boot the infrastructure with the debug prepared contract.
+Check the ip of the instance of the contract you want to debug, copy it and when running the Attach To Remote Launch a input prompt will ask for the remote address.
+Paste the ip from the container and you are ready to debug.
+You can place breakpoints in the docker/infrastructure/chaincode folder.

 #### Testing Flow

 To test the contract you have to transpile and place it in the docker/infrastrucure/chaincode folder.
 Don't forget to add a package.json and a package-lock.json or npm-shrinkwrap.json file for that contract.
 An example of these files could be found under tests/contract/asset-transfer/\*.